Tonight the Stars Revolt!

-Tonight the Stars Revolt! is the second major label studio album by American rock band Powerman 5000.
+Tonight the Stars Revolt! is the second studio album and major label debut by American rock band Powerman 5000.
 It was released on July 20, 1999, by DreamWorks Records.
 Having sold over one million copies and achieving platinum status, this would become the group's most successful release and featured such hits as "Nobody's Real" and "When Worlds Collide".

+Composition

+Building on the style of their previous album, Powerman 5000 expands the band's style to combine "roaring heavy metal with electronics and sound effects" and lyrics chanted in a monotone voice.
+The album stylistically departs from the funk metal sound of their debut in favor of industrial and nu metal songs inspired by B-movie and comic book science fiction.
+The album's lyrics are themed around "gods and monsters, global annihilation and man-machines hungering for destruction."

-The album shares the same title as a story by Gardner Fox published in the pulp science fiction magazine Planet Stories (1952).
+The album shares the same title as a story written by Gardner Fox published in the pulp science fiction magazine Planet Stories (1952).